fadilimed-dev/css-exercises/foundations/04-chaining-selectors/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
-- Did you properly chain class selectors for each rule?
+- Did you properly chain class selectors for each rule?~~
 - Does the `proportioned` image retain its original square proportions?
-- Does the `distorted` image end up looking squished and, well, distorted?
+- Does the `distorted` i mage end up looking squished and, well, distorted?